Automated Partition Creation Workflows

 if boundary['start'] <= target_date < boundary['end']:

-return f"{entity.__table__.name}_{boundary['suffix']}"
+return f"{entity_name}_{boundary['suffix']}"

-raise PartitionNotFoundError(f"No active partition for {target_date}")
+raise ValueError(f"No active partition for date {target_date} on entity '{entity_name}'")

 Enables runtime partition routing without hardcoding table names in application models.

-Monitoring Queries (SQL)
+Monitoring Queries

 SELECT schemaname, tablename, indexname, idx_scan